 6.5.1 The payments shall be made by the Incubator in EURO to the account specified by the Incubatee.
 Such information shall clearly indicate the IBAN (International Bank Account Number) and BIC/SWIFT (Bank Identification Code).
 Payments shall be considered as effected by the Incubator on time if the Incubator’s orders of payment reach its bank within the payment period stipulated in Article 6.2.a) above.

 6.5.2 Any special charges related to the execution of payments will be borne by the Incubatee.

-[Option

-ARTICLE 7 – DE MINIMIS AID (This article shall be added upon the discretion of esa bic if the local co-funding is coming from a public sector –please check the relevant regulation on state aid and apply accordingly!)

-Any aid granted to the Incubatee that originates from ………….[a public entity to be specified] and that is provided under this Contract to the Incubatee by the Incubator, falls under the terms of the Commission Regulation (EU) No 2023/2831 of 13 December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid and is considered as State Aid under the Treaty.

-end option]